liskeee/blog/src/content/blog/are-dev-containers-worth-it.md

 ## Introduction

-In today's fast-paced software development landscape, the need for consistent and reproducible development environments has never been greater.
+In today's software development world, it's more important than ever to have consistent and reproducible development environments.
-Whether you're a solo developer or part of a large team, Dev Containers can streamline your workflow, eliminate the classic "works on my machine" problem (a phrase I admit I've used myself), and accelerate project onboarding.
+Whether you're working alone or with a large team, getting rid of the classic

+> It works on my machine ¯\_(ツ)\_/¯

+problem (something I've said myself many times) is a big advantage.

+**Dev Containers** are a powerful tool that can help you achieve this.

 ## What actually are Dev Containers?

-Dev Containers are containerized development environments that includes all the tools, runtimes, libraries, and configurations needed for a project by using a single configuration file.
+They're containerized development environments that includes all the tools, runtimes, libraries, and configurations needed for a project by using a single configuration file.

 ### Key Benefits